Ricard Cardús

 Ricard Cardús González (born 18 March 1988) is a Grand Prix motorcycle racer from Spain.
 He is the nephew of Carlos Cardús.
 He is a former competitor of the Spanish 125GP Championship and the Spanish Supersport Championship.
-He is currently the test rider for the KTM Moto2 project alongside competing in the FIM CEV Moto2 European Championship aboard a Kalex Moto2.
+He most recently competed in the Moto2 World Championship and the FIM CEV Moto2 European Championship in 2017.
+He is the nephew of Carlos Cardús.